Bullers Wood School converted to an Academy on 1st May 2011.

 How are we making sure that every child gets teaching to meet their individual needs?

-The percentage of A*/A grades achieved at GCSE over the past three years is consistently high.
+The percentage of A*/A or 9-7 grades achieved at GCSE over the past three years is consistently high.

 SEN students are closely monitored to ensure that they are making good progress and are on track to meet their targets in all their subjects.
 Year 7 students are assessed immediately in order to identify particular difficulties with literacy and numeracy.
 These students receive additional classes in literacy and numeracy in addition to LSA/Sixth Form support during one form time each week.
 We also offer lunchtime and after-school homework clubs and lunchtime literacy clubs to support SEN students.
 Examination results over the past three years demonstrate the positive progress our SEN students are making.